John D. Waiheʻe III: Politics

 Waiheʻe started his political career as a delegate to the 1978 Hawaiʻi State Constitutional Convention where he was instrumental in the creation of the Office of Hawaiian Affairs and the adoption of the Hawaiian language as an official language of the state.
 He later served one term as a Democratic member of the Hawaiʻi State House of Representatives from 1981 to 1983.
 Waiheʻe was elected lieutenant governor of Hawaii under Governor George Ariyoshi, serving in that capacity until 1986.
 In 2008 Waiheʻe served as a delegate to the Democratic National Convention.

 In 2011, Waiheʻe was appointed by Governor Neil Abercrombie to the Native Hawaiian Roll Commission, established by Act 195.
 Waiheʻe sits as the only Commissioner At-Large.
 In the following year, the Native Hawaiian Roll Commission actively began working on fulfilling its mandate to bring the Native Hawaiian people together by enrolling with the commission.
 This effort is now referred to as Kanaʻiolowalu.

 Commissioner Waiheʻe is featured in an 11-part series of Frequently Asked Questions videos about Kanaʻiolowalu.
 The video footage was recorded on the campus of the William S. Richardson School of Law in the presence of a live audience composed primarily of law school students and faculty.

 He pushed the state of Hawaii to adopt Hawaiian as an official language.
-He's proud of helping build Kapolei as Oahu's second city.
+He is proud of helping build Kapolei as Oahu's second city.